A monthly electronic newsletter summarizing Minnesota's climate conditions and the resulting impact on water resources.

 [see: Climate Prediction Center 30-day Outlook | August Temperature Normal Map]

-- The 90-day precipitation outlook for August through October indicates equal chances of below-normal, near-normal, or above-normal conditions across Minnesota.
-The August through October temperature projection also has equal chances of below-normal, near-normal, or above-normal conditions across Minnesota.
-However, most of the country has a projection of a tilt to above normal temperatures.
+- The 90-day precipitation outlook for August through October indicates equal chances of below-normal, near-normal, or above-normal conditions across eastern Minnesota, with a slight tendency for above normal precipitation in the west central and south west.
+The August through October temperature projection also has equal chances of below-normal, near-normal, or above-normal conditions across Minnesota, with a slight tilt to above normal temperatures in northern Minnesota.

 [see: Climate Prediction Center 90-day Outlook]

 - The National Weather Service produces long-range probabilistic river stage and discharge outlooks for the Red River, Minnesota River, and Mississippi River basins.
 These products address both high flow and low flow probabilities.

 [see: National Weather Service - North Central River Forecast Center]

 From the author:

 - What does this winter look like?
 El Niño was present in early August.
 A transition from El Niño to ENSO-neutral is expected in the next month or two, with ENSO-neutral most likely to continue through the Northern Hemisphere fall and winter.
 The current three month outlook from December-February from the Climate Prediction Center has a tendency for above normal temperatures for all of the lower 48 states, including Minnesota.
 The December-February precipitation outlook has equal chances for above, below and normal precipitation. [see: Climate Prediction Center Dec 19-Feb 20]